tkapa/SSW.Rules.Content/rules/do-you-know-how-users-can-interact-with-images/rule.md

 ### 3. No Interaction
 No interactions means that the image is not clickable.
 The cursor should not change when hovering over an image with No Interaction.

+No interaction should be used when:

+  * The image is close to full scale already
+  * The image is more for style and decoration.

 ::: bad
 ![Figure: Bad Example – Zooming in or opening a new tab does not provide any more image detail](bad_example.png)
 :::